nuqleo/qemu-systemd/README.md

 Unlike the bridge-based configuration, systemd-networkd does not provide DHCP services or IPv6 Router Advertisements to virtual machines when using MACVTAP.

-Network configuration must be provided by the external network (DHCP, IPv6 RA or static configuration).
+Network configuration must be provided by the external network (NAT, DHCP, IPv6 RA or static configuration).

-The nftables NAT configuration included with this repository is also not used in this setup.

-Any required IPv4 or IPv6 NAT must be provided by the external network infrastructure.

 ### Host-to-VM communication